TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setChannelStatus`

-Sets the channel status of the selected channel number, see `getChannelStatus`.
-If set to true, and the channel is configured, the channel may be used for transmission.
+Sets the channel status of the selected channel number; see `getChannelStatus`.
+If set to true and the channel is configured, the modem may use the channel for transmission.
 The method returns true if successful.

 ```c
 bool setChannelStatus (uint8_t channel, bool status);